Dialog Box

 Through a series of distressing events, I came to Sydney and was admitted into a high security adolescent mental health unit.
 I was too unwell to realize it at the time, but it was there, where my parents abandoned me and said they no longer wished to care for me.
 So, from the ages of 15 to 17, I was homeless and literally living in a psych ward.
 I was finally discharged into a group home in Western Sydney, near Blacktown.

 Yes, I was out of hospital, but I was still a very lonely, vulnerable girl.
 I remember hoping, that just maybe the group home would be like a family and that I’d feel loved.
 Unfortunately, I was not happy with how the group home was run, which caused me to feel unsafe.
+I was exposed to drugs, poverty, and abuse.
+I quickly learnt that I had to be tough if I wanted to survive.
+While all this was going on, my mental health suffered and although we have come a long way in destigmatising mental illness, the stigma still exists.

 Through a negative interaction at that group home I became homeless again, but this time I just didn’t have any fight left in me.
 I decided that 19 years on this earth was too long and I wanted to take my life.
 I fell into a deep depression and became institutionalized again.
 People kept telling me, once you find a home, you’ll be ok, but I thought the damage was irreparable, and no home was going to save me.
 But my Social Worker back then drove me to this place that sounded like Barramundi and I heard those magic words “sounds like you deserve a chance Charlie”.